SiposCristina/GearGenerator.com_automation_code/README.md

 </p><br>

 <p>Below you can find the screenshots of the generated results for <strong>GearLimits.json</strong> file.<br>
-The parameters specified in the GearLimits.json file define the limits of the Number of teeth (N) and Diametral pitch (P) fields.
+The parameters specified in the <strong>GearLimits.json</strong> file define the limits of the Number of teeth (N) and Diametral pitch (P) fields.
+Each screenshot corresponds to a test scenario with the limits (either minimum or maximum) of the “Number of teeth” (N) and the “Diametral pitch” (P) and their combinations.
+Except for the screenshot from test number 5, all four gears are visible, each one representing one of these limits.

 **Test number 1**